ducktec/sen6x-rs/README.md

+# SEN6x Rust Driver

-A Rust no-std driver for the Sen6x environment sensor modules.
+A Rust `no-std` driver for the SEN6x environmental sensor nodes for air quality applications.

 [![Crates.io](https://img.shields.io/crates/v/sen6x.svg)](https://crates.io/crates/sen6x)
 [![Docs.rs](https://docs.rs/sen6x/badge.svg)](https://docs.rs/sen6x)

 ## Description

-This library provides a Rust interface for the Sen6x family of environment sensor modules (SEN-63C, SEN-65, SEN-66, SEN68).
+This library provides a Rust interface for the SEN6x family of environment sensor nodes (SEN-63C, SEN-65, SEN-66, SEN68).
 It is designed to be used in no-std environments, making it suitable for use in embedded systems.

 ## Supported features